thejoonho/thejoonho/README.md

 #### About Me:
 - 🦾 I like building things to solve problems
 - 🛰️ I’m a third-year Electrical Engineering student at the University of Toronto who enjoys building things to solve real problems.
-My academic interests include RF/Microwave Systems, Optics and Quantum Computing ⚡️
+My academic interests include Electormagnetics (RF to Gamma Rays!) and Control Systems :)
 - 🔋 I'm studying Electrical Engineering at University of Toronto

 #### Projects: